DEBXDEBX/FileCab/README.md

 css

 HELP FILE
-To delete a file cabinet, folder or note hold down control key and click it To add an image to a not hold down alt and click on a note, the file picker will promt you for a path To remove an image path that no longer exists hold down shift and click on the note
+To delete main folder or subfolder or note hold down control key and click it To add an image to a note, hold down alt and click on a note, the file picker will promt you for a path To remove an image path that no longer exists hold down shift and click on the note